acarrou/Companion-Computer-Drone/README.md

 ### Dronekit
 #### **Simulation**
-If simulating the drone using Dronekit to test scripts is something you're interested in follow along.
-Otherwise proceed to the Dronekit Installation on the Pi.
-We are using Ubuntu 18.04 but any other Ubuntu version should work.
+If simulating the drone using Dronekit to test scripts is something you're interested in following along.
+Otherwise, proceed to the Dronekit Installation on the Pi.
+We are using Ubuntu 18.04, but any other Ubuntu version should work.
 <br><br/>

 Clone the PX4 source code: